isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 | 5:30pm to 7pm | Dismissal of kCare (AM) students |

-Parents who send/fetch their child outside the above gate opening hours are advised to call/WhatsApp the respective numbers (96791940 – kCare / 96474301 - MK) first.
+Parents who send/fetch their child outside the above gate opening hours are advised to call/WhatsApp the respective numbers (96791940 – KCare / 96474301 - MK) first.

-As the kCare and MK staff will be busy taking care of all the children, you may have to wait at the foyer for up to **15 minutes** if you send/fetch your child outside the above gate opening hours.
+As the KCare and MK staff will be busy taking care of all the children, you may have to wait at the foyer for up to **15 minutes** if you send/fetch your child outside the above gate opening hours.

 The security guard’s main role is to maintain safety and security.
-They are **not required** to call the MK/kCARE staff on parents’ behalf.
+They are **not required** to call the MK/KCARE staff on parents’ behalf.

-##### MK/kCare Premise: No entry for parents/caregivers
+##### MK/KCare Premise: No entry for parents/caregivers

-For safety and security reasons, all parents/caregivers are NOT allowed to enter the MK/kCare premise.
+For safety and security reasons, all parents/caregivers are NOT allowed to enter the MK/KCare premise.
 We seek your co-operation for the safety of your child and all other children.

 For more information about MK and its curriculum, please refer to the MOE MK website:

 <p style = "text-align: center; color: #4a9fe0"> Click <a href="https://moe.gov.sg/preschool/moe-kindergarten/" target = "_blank">here</a> to visit MOE's MK Website